Wireless-Innovation-Forum/Common-Data/src/README.md

-# `winnf`: The Winnforum common libraries
+# `winnf`: The WInnForum common libraries

-The `winnf` python package holds common Winnforum modules.
+The `winnf` Python package holds common WInnForum modules.

 ## Content
 This package provides a number of sub packages: